SygniaLabs/BackupKeyManager/README.md

 * BackupKeyManager - The main Backup Key modification tool (C#) + MS-BKRP DLL (C language)
 * user-key-onboarding - A utility to onboard existing AD users to the domain backup key (PS)

-### Flow to generate and prefer new DPAPI Backup key:
+### Technical Flow:
+Follow the steps below to modify your domain DPAPI backup key.
+Full command lines for each step are detailed in the sections below.

 1. First, you will have to use the BackupKeyManager to extract the currently used (preferred) BackupKey.
 Write down its GUID in case you will need to revert back to it.
 2. Use the BackupKeyManager to create and prefer a new backup key in the domain (Note to write down the generated GUID).
 3. A restart will be required to the DC as we must reload the LSASS process.
 4. Use the BackupKeyManager to validate that the certificate's GUID being served is identical to the one generated during step #1.
-5. From a domain user session, execute the user-key-onboarding with either the soft or forced method.
+5. From a domain user session, execute the user-key-onboarding with the 'Exec' mode.
 Note which user Master keys are using the new backup key ( By comparing their GUIDs).
 6. Repeat step #4 for every user you would like to onboard to the new key.
 > New Domain users will use the new key automatically.

-## Listing
+## Listing BackupKeys

 To list existing Backup keys, you may use the PS command below (ActiveDirectory module is required).
-The result will include active directory secret objects that are related to the domain DPAPI functionality:
+The result will include active directory secret objects that are related to the domain's DPAPI Backup Key:
 ```
 PS C:\> Get-ADObject -LDAPFilter "(objectClass=secret)" -Properties Name,whenCreated,whenChanged | FT Name,whenCreated, whenChanged